Using Hard Failover

 Hard failover is the process of ejecting an unavailable or unstable node from a cluster immediately.

 Hard failover is the act of ejecting a node from a cluster when that node is unavailable or unstable (for example, in case of a server or instance failure).
 When hard failover is initiated, it tells the Cluster Manager to remove the node from active use, regardless of what is occurring, and then to start the procedures necessary for the other nodes in the cluster to take over for that ejected node.
-The Cluster Manager performs slightly different actions for each service (Data, Index, Query, Full Text Search) running on the node being failed over.
-We will discuss these service-specific actions later in this section.
+The Cluster Manager performs slightly different actions for each service running on the node being failed over.
+We will discuss some of these service-specific actions later in this section.

 You can perform hard failover on any node in the cluster.